chfoo/callfunc/README.md

 You will need CMake.
 The following commands assumes a Bash shell.

-1. Create a build directory and change to it. `mkdir -p out/ && cd out/`
+1. Create a build directory and change to it.

+        mkdir -p out/ && cd out/

-2. Run cmake to generate build files using a release config and specifying the include and linker paths to libffi. `cmake .. -DCMAKE_BUILD_TYPE=Release -DLIBFFI_INCLUDE_PATH:PATH=/usr/local/include/ -DLIBFFI_LIB_PATH:PATH=/usr/local/lib/`
+2. Run cmake to generate build files using a release config.

+        cmake .. -DCMAKE_BUILD_TYPE=Release

+To specify the include and linker paths add (adjust paths as needed):

+* For libffi: `-DLIBFFI_INCLUDE_PATH:PATH=/usr/local/include/ -DLIBFFI_LIB_PATH:PATH=/usr/local/lib/`.
+For vcpkg, please add the toolchain define as reported at the end of libffi install.
+* For HashLink: `-DHLINCLUDE_PATH:PATH=/usr/local/include/ -DHL_LIB_PATH:PATH=/usr/local/lib/`.

 On Linux and MacOS, this will be a makefile which you can run `make`.

-On Windows, this will generate a Visual Studio project file or nmake config by default.
+On Windows, add `-A win32` for 32-bit.
+CMake will generate a Visual Studio project file or nmake config by default.
 Consult documentation on CMake generators for other configs such as Mingw-w64.

 The generated library will be in `out/out/callfunc/`.